openresty/openresty-systemtap-toolkit/README.markdown

 ---------------

 This tool lists detailed information about all the active requests that are currently being processed by the specified Nginx worker or master process.
-When the mater process pid is specified, all its worker processes will be monitored.
+When the master process pid is specified, all its worker processes will be monitored.

 Here is an example: